3ng7n33r/KnowledgeBase/src/system/software/commandline.md

 man (command) - show manual of command (whatis works too)

-alias name = “command” - give extra name to command
+alias name = “command” - give extra name to command unalias name - removes that alias
+~/.bashrc is the default file to save alias

 cat - [can do a lot of things](https://www.tecmint.com/13-basic-cat-command-examples-in-linux/)